Sydney Harbour Bridge climb? (You need to know this before you climb!)

 - Lawrence Ennis was the first person to cross the bridge from south to north before it was open to public

 - Declared open to the public on 19th March 1932 with a grand opening.
-Over 1 million participated in this event and that time Sydney population was nearly 1 million.
+Over 1 million participated in this event and at that time Sydney population was nearly 1 million.

 - Dr John Bradfield was the first person to drive a car across the bridge.